Elke Mackenzie: British Museum and Antarctic exploration

 In the mid-1930s, the department of botany at the British Museum (Natural History) in London established three new assistant keeper positions.
 Mackenzie was appointed to the first of these roles, specifically for lichen research, on 14 January 1935.
 She was mentored by lichenologist Annie Lorrain Smith, who had recently retired.
 Mackenzie became especially interested in the lichen flora of the Antarctic, as it was comparatively unknown, and she began studying early British, French, and Belgian Antarctic collections in Turkey and Paris.
-She earned her Doctor of Science from Edinburgh University in 1942, with a thesis titled "A monograph of the lichen genus Placopsis".
+She earned her Doctor of Science from the University of Edinburgh in 1942, with a thesis titled "A monograph of the lichen genus Placopsis".

 Mackenzie, a conscientious objector, remained employed at the museum until 20 September 1943.
 During this time, she produced monographs on the lichen genera Neuropogon and Placopsis, focussing in both on their Antarctic species.
 Through this work, she connected with James Marr, a biologist from the Discovery Investigations.
 Marr later led Operation Tabarin, a convert mission instigated by Winston Churchill during the Second World War.
 This expedition aimed to reinforce British territorial claims in the Antarctic Peninsula, countering Argentine and Chilean claims, by establishing permanent bases and conducting scientific research.
 Further, there were concerns about the potential use of the Antarctic and sub-Antarctic regions by enemy warships and submarines.
 By establishing a presence in the region, the British could better monitor any naval activity and potentially disrupt enemy operations.
 Marr recruited Mackenzie to serve as the expedition's botanist.